-there is observable data indicating a measurable decrease in the estimated future cash flows from a portfor of loans.
-General Collective impairment assessments of groups of financial assets of conditions in the historical loss experience is adjusted the effects of current observable data to reflect the effects of current conditions that not affect the period on which the historical loss experience is based and to remark the effects of conditions in the historical period that do not exist currently.
-Estimates of changes in future cash flows for groups of financial assets should remark the effects of conditions in the historical period that do not exist currently.
-Estimates of changes in future cash flows for groups of financial assets should remark the period (for example, changes in unemployment rates, property prices, payment states or other factors indicative of changes in the probability of losses in the group and the probability of losses in the gr Impairment The calculation of the present value of the estimated future cash flows of assessment of collateralised financial asset reflects the cash flows that may result from foreclo collateralised less costs for obtaining and selling the collateral, whether the bank elects to forec financial assets or not.
+Impairment of financial assets er an impairment loss should be recognised, the bank makes judgements as to whether a indicating a measurable decrease in the estimated future cash flows from a portfolio General Collective impairment assessments of groups of financial assets Future cash flows in a group of financial assets are estimated on the basis of the contractual cash flows of the assets in the group and historical loss experience for assets with similar credit risk characteristics.
+Historical loss experience is adjusted on the basis of current observable data to reflect the effects of current conditions that did not affect the period on which the historical loss experience is based and to remove the effects of conditions in the historical period that do not exist currently.
+Estimates of changes in future cash flows for groups of financial assets should reflect and be directionally consistent with changes in related observable data from period to period (for example, changes in unemployment rates, property prices, payment status, or other factors indicative of changes in the probability of losses in the group and their magnitude).
+The methodology and assumptions used for estimating future cash flows are regularly reviewed by the bank to reduce any differences between loss estimates and actual loss experience.
+Impairment The calculation of the present value of the estimated future cash flows of a assessment of collateralised collateralised financial asset reflects the cash flows that may result from foreclosure less costs for obtaining and selling the collateral, whether the bank elects to foreclose financial assets or not.
+Advances